ZiadJ/knockoutjs-reactor/README.md

 	ko.watch(viewModel, { depth: -1 }, function(parents, child, item) {
 		...
 	});

 The callback function provides three arguments:<br/>
 1. ```parents```: A list of all parents above the changed property.<br/>
 2. ```child```: The child property that was changed.<br/>
-3. ```item```: Used to determine whether an item has been added or deleted to an array.
+3. ```item```: Used to determine whether an array item has been added, moved or deleted.

-KO-Reactor seamlessly tracks changes for the whole object graph within a view model by recursively subscribing to all its observables.
-For observable arrays, subscriptions are created or destroyed on the fly as new items are added or removed.
-However when the view model structure itself is meant to be modified the ```mutable: true``` option must be used.
+For observable array items, subscriptions are created or destroyed on the fly as those items are added or deleted.
+However to keep up with changes in the view model structure itself the ```mutable``` option has to be set to ```true```.

 <b>Auto Wrapper:</b><br/>
-By setting the ```wrap``` option to ```true``` the watcher will make sure that all fields within the targeted object are wrapped within an observable even when new array items are added.
+Setting the ```wrap``` option to ```true``` will make sure that all fields within the targeted object are wrapped within an observable even if new array items are added later on.

 <b>Chaining Support:</b><br/>
 The chaining support provided adds in more ways to simplify the code and make it more readable.
 For example let's consider this simple view model: